sAbdelhaleem/MultizoneVAV/README.md

 Note: The simulation will plot the results in separate pop-up windows, close the window for the simulation to continue.

 # <a name="Section2"></a>2.
 Installation of MultizoneVAV
-The installation of MultizoneVAV requires the installation of *Modelica Standard Library 3.2.2* , which is included with JModelica.org source files as discussed above, and *Modelica Buildings Library 5.0.1*.
-The step-by-step installation of MultizoneVAV and its dependencies continues the master numbering sequence presented in [Section 1](#Section1) (represented as **bold numbering**).
+The installation of MultizoneVAV requires the installation of *Modelica Standard Library 3.2.2*, which is included with JModelica.org source files as discussed above, and *Modelica Buildings Library 5.0.1*.
+The step-by-step installation procedure of the MultizoneVAV testbed and its dependencies is continued from the master numbering sequence presented above in [Section 1](#Section1) (represented as **bold numbering**).

 **10.** Download *Buildings-v5.0.1.zip* from the all releases of the MBL webpage at <https://simulationresearch.lbl.gov/modelica/downloads/archive/modelica-buildings.html>.

-**11.** Copy *Buildings-v5.0.1.zip* to the home directory and install MBL using the command lines shown in [Code Block 12](#CodeBlock12).
+**11.** Copy *Buildings-v5.0.1.zip* to the home directory and install the MBL using the command lines shown in [Code Block 12](#CodeBlock12).
 The original procedure to install MBL is provided at <https://simulationresearch.lbl.gov/modelica/installLibrary.html>.

 <a name="CodeBlock12"></a>Code Block 12: Installation of MBL.
 ~~~